 Clearly, API integration is a crucial piece to maintaining IT efficiency.
-When it is performed seamlessly, you can leverage this connectivity to innovate new products, reach more end-users, and get the best ROI on your API management initiatives.
+When API integration design patterns are performed seamlessly, you can leverage this connectivity to:

-The Akana API platform provides seamless integration and mediation capabilities, allowing you to create modern, well-structured APIs from legacy assets with ease.
-These capabilities include:
+The Akana API platform provides seamless integration and mediation capabilities.
+With Akana, you can create modern, well-structured APIs from legacy assets with ease.

 The Akana platform fits into the interaction layer (highlighted in red in the diagram below) to provide a complete set of capabilities needed to quickly integrate and mediate your APIs.
 This layer manages everything that interacts with your APIs, inside your organization and outside your organization to external partners and developers.